19982580/19982580/README.md

-- 👋 Hi, I’m @19982580
+- 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in becoming a front end developer
+- 👀 I’m a professional Customer service respresentative
-- 🌱 I’m currently learning CSS, HTML and JavaScript
+- 🌱 I’m currently a data analyst and well certified HR personnel
-- 💞️ I’m looking to collaborate on front end developers
+- 💞️ I’m looking to collaborate Data analysts, CRM professional and HR experts to connect and learn more
 - 📫 How to reach me 08171550860@whatsapp
 <!---
 19982580/19982580 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.